newsch/hairy_plotter/README.md

 `pytest-watch` runs the tests in watch mode.

+`flake8 .` lints the code.

-`tox` runs the tests in their own virtual environment.
+`tox` runs the tests and linter in their own Python virtual environment.
-This validates `requirements.txt` (and could be used to test the code in multiple different Python versions).
+This validates `requirements.txt`, and could be used to test the code in multiple different Python versions.

 ## Architecture